dogweather/forkful/content/en/dart/testing-and-debugging/using-an-interactive-shell-repl.md

   \ programmers to dynamically type and execute Dart code line by line without needing\u2026"
 lastmod: '2024-03-13T22:44:59.822263-06:00'
 model: gpt-4-0125-preview
-summary: "An interactive shell (REPL - Read-Evaluate-Print Loop) for Dart allows programmers\
-  \ to dynamically type and execute Dart code line by line without needing\u2026"
+summary: An interactive shell (REPL - Read-Evaluate-Print Loop) for Dart allows programmers to dynamically type and execute Dart code line by line without needing to compile entire scripts.
 title: Using an interactive shell (REPL)
 weight: 34
 ---